 Surrey Heath Borough Council wishes to make as much information as possible available free of charge.
-However, the Freedom of Information Act 2000 (FOI), the Environmental Information Regulations 2004 (EIR) and the Data Protection Act 1998 do allow for some charges.
+However, the Freedom of Information Act 2000 (FOI), the Environmental Information Regulations 2004 (EIR) do allow for some charges.
 All fees, except for disbursement charges, have been set by The Freedom of Information and Data Protection (Appropriate Limit and Fees) Regulations 2004.

 Estimating the costs of processing requests (section 4(3)) of the FOI Act

 The Council makes information available through its Publication Scheme.